 Effects of Alcohol

-Alcohol is a type of drug that is considered to be a depressant.
+Alcohol is a depressant.
 It changes your brain in many ways.
 It affects your:

 Alcohol can be extremely addictive.
 Long-term alcohol use can affect your body as well.
 Binge drinking and drinking heavily for a sustained duration can cause damage to your vital organs, including the: